University of Minnesota Administrative Policy

 2. Faculty Retirement Plan Contributions

-The University's contributions to the Faculty Retirement Plan continue during phased retirement, regardless of the percentage of leave without salary in effect at any time during the phased retirement.
-Contributions to the individual's Faculty Retirement Plan account will be based on the individual's unreduced salary, subject to contribution limits imposed by law.
-Faculty Retirement Plan contributions will cease as of the last day of employment.
+The University’s contributions to the Faculty Retirement Plan continue during phased retirement, regardless of the percentage of leave without salary in effect at any time during the phased retirement.
+Contributions to the individual’s Faculty Retirement Plan account will be based on the individual’s unreduced salary, subject to contribution limits imposed by law.
+Faculty Retirement Plan contributions will cease according to the provisions of the retirement plan documents.

 3. Other Retirement Plan Benefits

-All contributions to University-sponsored retirement plans will cease as of the last day of employment.
-After the last day of employment, the individual will have such access to retirement plan accounts as provided by the various plan documents and investment contracts.
+All contributions to University-sponsored retirement plans will cease according to the provisions of the retirement plan documents.
+After the last day of employment, the individual will have access to retirement plan accounts as provided by the applicable plan documents and investment contracts.

 4. Life Insurance

-The University's contribution to life insurance coverage continues under this program, regardless of the percentage of leave without salary in effect at any time during the phased retirement.
+The University’s contribution to life insurance coverage continues under this program.
 Life insurance coverage will continue during the phased retirement period, based on unreduced salary, subject to the terms of the group insurance policy.

 5. Academic Disability Program

-The University's contributions to the Academic Disability Program continue under the program, regardless of the percentage of leave without salary in effect at any time during the phased retirement.
+The University’s contributions to the Academic Disability Program continue under the program, regardless of the percentage of leave without salary in effect at any time during the phased retirement.
 In the event of certification of disability, payments may not exceed the level of the phased retirement actual salary.
-Coordination of benefits between the Academic Disability Program and the Phased Retirement Program is detailed under BENEFITS Section C.4.
-Integration of Academic Disability Program Benefits and Phased Retirement, below.
+Coordination of benefits between the Academic Disability Program and the Phased Retirement Program is detailed within the Academic Disability Program.
 Contributions to the Academic Disability Program end on the last day of employment.

 6. Vacation